 These range from standard game mods that improve visuals and boost performance, to more unusual ones that allow you to completely break the game or any sense of immersion, such as swapping out Wolf for Sheriff Woody from Toy Story.

-Here, we’ve highlighted some of the best Sekiro mods to help improve the look and feel of the game and add a little flavor to FromSoftware’s latest creation.
+Here, we’ve spotlighted some of the best Sekiro mods to help improve the look and feel of the game and add a little flavor to FromSoftware’s latest creation.
 We’ll be updating this list in the future with new mods, so make sure to check back.

 Table of ContentsShow